alt-dima/prescaler/README.md

 ### In this case we have two options:
 - Configure **Horizontal Pod Autoscaler (HPA)** to scale based on **40% CPU usage** with a `stabilizationWindowSeconds` of `3600`.
 This will keep it upscaled most of the time, leading to wasted resources and money.
 - Use **Prescaler**.
 For the `SuperHeavyApp` HPA/Deployment, configure Prescaler's Custom Resource (CR) to prescale to **200% at "56 * * * *"**.
 At 8:56:00, Prescaler will:
-    - Change HPA's CPU `averageUtilization` from (current!
-CPU averageUtilization) 70% to (70*100/200) 35% and set `hpa.Spec.Behavior.ScaleUp.StabilizationWindowSeconds` to 0 (for immediate scale-up).
+    - Change HPA's CPU `averageUtilization` from (current CPU averageUtilization if useCurrentCpuUtilization=true) 70% to (70*100/200) 35% and set `hpa.Spec.Behavior.ScaleUp.StabilizationWindowSeconds` to 0 (for immediate scale-up).
     - HPA will start scaling up from 10 to 20 pods (2x).
 Prescaler will then wait for XX seconds.
     - Once HPA has scaled to 20 pods, Prescaler will revert HPA's CPU `averageUtilization` and `hpa.Spec.Behavior.ScaleUp.StabilizationWindowSeconds` to their original values.
     - HPA will remain upscaled (with real usage at 35% across 20 pods) until `behavior.scaleDown.stabilizationWindowSeconds`. **It's better to increase this to 10 minutes** (the default is 5 minutes).